 - rent in the council area or live outside the Northern Beaches Council area, and

-- registered for the coming season and be financial.
+- have registered and paid for the coming season.